Stephane-OC/ElaSpark-UI/README.md

 ## Button Styles and Animations

-EasyElaModals also offers a variety of styles and animations for buttons, allowing you to tailor them to the look and feel of your application.
+ElaSpark-UI also offers a variety of styles and animations for buttons, allowing you to tailor them to the look and feel of your application.

 ## Using Animations